Alternatives

 Postmark built a strong reputation for transactional email deliverability.
-But it is a US company, now owned by ActiveCampaign, running on cloud infrastructure, with no GDPR-native architecture, no Bot Detection, and no path to ISO 27701 or HIPAA compliance.
-If you are re-evaluating your email infrastructure — for compliance, data sovereignty, or data quality — this page explains why security-conscious engineering and compliance teams are choosing Omnivery instead.
+But it is a US company, now owned by ActiveCampaign, running on cloud infrastructure, with no GDPR-native architecture, no Bot Detection, and neither ISO 27701 nor HIPAA certification.
+For teams re-evaluating email infrastructure on compliance, data sovereignty or data quality, Omnivery answers all three.

 Updated: April 2026 · Reading time: 8 min

-Kiwi, a high-volume travel sender, switched to Omnivery and saw immediate results.
-Beehiiv, one of the world's largest newsletter platforms, uses Omnivery's Bot Detection API to prevent ad network abuse — saving over $2 million per month.
+Kiwi.com, a high-volume travel sender, switched to Omnivery and saw immediate results. beehiiv, one of the world's largest newsletter platforms, uses Omnivery's Bot Detection API to screen ad network abuse, saving $14.4M in fraudulent ad spend over six months.

 Postmark has earned its deliverability reputation.
 Its strict sending policies, transactional-only focus, and clean IP pool management are genuinely better than what most ESPs offer.
 The issues are not with the product itself - they are with its ownership structure, its compliance posture, and what it cannot do that modern regulated and high-value senders increasingly need.